stefan-hoeck/idris2-pack/README.md

 ```

 The build tool can run executables, both from local
-packages as well as from installed applications:
+packages as well as from installed applications.
+Command
+line arguments to be passed on to the executable can be
+listed after the package name or `.ipkg` file:

 ```sh
 pack exec test.ipkg -n 50